andersonreisoares/academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Anderson Soares is a Remote Sensing Data Scientist at Cognizant/Bayer Cropscience.
+Anderson Soares is a Remote Sensing Data Scientist at Cognizant/Bayer Crop Science.
 His research interests include remote sensing, geospatial analysis and time series analysis.
-He is currently a technical lead in Bayer Cropsicence.
+He is currently a technical lead in Bayer Crop Sicence.

 Hi, I`m a Remote Sensing Data Scientist with a Master of Science degree in Geodetic Sciences and Geoinformation Technology (UFPE, 2015) and PhD in Remote Sensing (INPE, 2019).